nasaharvest/crop-mask/README.md

 4. To create ML ready features run:

     ```bash
-    # To download satellite data
-    gsutil -m cp -n -r gs://crop-mask-tifs/tifs data/

-    # To create features
     python scripts/create_features
     ```

-    If satellite data for the new labels is not available, the satellite data will be downloaded from Google Earth Engine.
-    After running the above script, export progress can be viewed here: https://code.earthengine.google.com/ Once all tasks are complete rerun the above commands and the features will be created.

 5. Run `dvc commit` and `dvc push` to upload the new labeled data to remote storage.

 <img src="diagrams/data_processing_chart.png" alt="models" height="200px"/>

 ## 2. Training a new model

-Training can be done locally or on grid.ai.

-#### Training locally

 Add a new entry to [data/models.json](data/models.json), for example: